-- The Subscriber or Applicant with whom a Certificate application is affiliated may request written Revocation of his or her TrustID Certificate at any time for any reason; - The Applicant of an approved Secure Email Certificate notifies IdenTrust that the Domain Name email address associated with the individual holding the Certificate is no longer affiliated with the Organization. - The Subscriber notifies IdenTrust that the original Certificate request was not authorized. - IdenTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate is compromised. - IdenTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - IdenTrust obtains evidence that the validation of domain authorization or control for any Fully Qualified Domain Name or IP address in the Certificate should not be relied upon. - A Sponsoring Organization requests IdenTrust Revocation of a TrustID Certificate issued to its Affiliated Individual or a Device at any time for any reason. - IdenTrust may revoke any Certificate deemed out of compliance. - For Code Signing and EV Code Signing Certificates, the Certificate has been used to sign, publish or distribute malware, downloaded without user consent or other malicious purpose. - For Certificates used to sign Adobe documents, Adobe has requested Revocation. - The Subscriber or the cross-certified CA breached a material obligation under this CPS, the TrustID CP, or the relevant agreement.
+- 1. The Subscriber requests in writing that IdenTrust revoke the Certificate; - 2.
+The Subscriber notifies IdenTrust that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+IdenTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - IdenTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - 5.
+IdenTrust obtains evidence that the validation of domain authorization or control for any Fully Qualified Domain Name or IP address in the Certificate should not be relied upon.

-IdenTrust shall revoke a Certificate within 24 hours and must revoke a Certificate within 5 days if one or more of the following events take place:
+IdenTrust should revoke a Server Certificate within 24 hours and must revoke a Server Certificate within 5 days if one or more of the following occurs:

-- The Certificate no longer complies with the requirements in the relevant section of the CA/B Forum Baseline Requirements. - IdenTrust obtains evidence that the Certificate was misused. - The Subscriber or the cross-certified CA breached a material obligation under this CPS, the TrustID CP, or the relevant agreement. - IdenTrust confirms any circumstance indicating that the use of an FQDN or IP Address in the Server Certificate is no longer legally permitted. - IdenTrust confirms that a wildcard Server Certificate has been used to authenticate a fraudulently misleading subordinate FQDN. - IdenTrust confirms a material change in the information contained in the Certificate. - IdenTrust confirms that the Certificate was not issued in accordance with the CA/B Forum Baseline Requirements, this CP or IdenTrust TrustID CPS. - IdenTrust determines or confirms that any of the information appearing in the Certificate is inaccurate. - IdenTrust's right to issue Certificates under the CA/B Forum Baseline Requirements expires or is revoked or terminated unless IdenTrust has made arrangements to continue maintaining the CRL/OCSP Repository. - IdenTrust confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromised methods or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- 1. The Certificate no longer complies with the requirements in the relevant section of the CA/B Forum Baseline Requirements; - 2.
+IdenTrust obtains evidence that the Certificate was misused; - 3.
+IdenTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 4.
+IdenTrust is made aware of any circumstance indicating that use of a FQDN or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
+IdenTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully Qualified Domain Name; - 6.
+IdenTrust is made aware of a material change in the information contained in the Certificate; - 7.
+IdenTrust is made aware that the Certificate was not issued in accordance with the CA/B Forum Baseline Requirements or Issuing CA's Certificate Policy or Certification Practice Statement; - 8.
+IdenTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate; - 9.
+IdenTrust's right to issue Certificates under the CA/B Forum Baseline Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 10.
+Revocation is required by IdenTrust's Certificate Policy and/or Certification Practice Statement; or - 11.
+IdenTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.